Jared McCann: Seattle Kraken (2021–present)

 On July 21, 2021, McCann was selected from the Maple Leafs at the 2021 NHL expansion draft by the Seattle Kraken.
-Upon joining the team, he deferred to Calle Järnkrok and changed his jersey number to 16.
 During the preseason, McCann played on the Kraken's top line in the centre position between Jaden Schwartz and Jordan Eberle.
-Although this line was expected to play together at the start of the 2021–22 season, McCann was placed on the NHL's COVID-19 protocol list prior to their season opener.
-He was cleared to play prior to the contest and he scored the second goal in Kraken franchise history while playing with Eberle and Schwartz.
+Although this line was expected to play together at the start of the 2021–22 season, McCann was placed on the NHL's COVID-19 protocol list before their season opener.
+He was cleared to play before the contest, and he scored the second goal in Kraken franchise history while playing with Eberle and Schwartz.
 Despite this, the Kraken lost their first regular season game 4–3 to the Vegas Golden Knights on October 12.
-The line stayed together for the first four games before Schwartz was replaced with Alexander Wennberg.
+The line stayed together for the first four games before Schwartz was replaced by Alexander Wennberg.
 However, this was short-lived as he was re-added to the NHL's COVID-19 protocol list for 10 days.
-While in quarantine, he used resistance bands and a stationary bike to help stay in game shape.
 When he returned to the lineup on November 11, he was reunited with Schwartz and Eberle.
 By the end of December, McCann had tallied 12 goals and five assists to rank among the top three scorers for the Kraken.
-The two scorers above him were linemates Eberle (12g, 9a in 28 games) and Schwartz (6g, 14a).
-McCann's 1.86 goals per 60 minutes of play marked a new career high while his 2.78 points per 60 minutes ranked second of his career.
+The two scorers above him were linemates Eberle (12 goals and nine assists) and Schwartz (six goals and 14 assists).
+McCann's 1.86 goals per 60 minutes of play marked a new career high, while his 2.78 points per 60 minutes ranked second of his career.

+Schwartz underwent hand surgery in January and was replaced by Marcus Johansson on the line with McCann and Eberle.
+McCann eventually overtook Eberle for team lead in goals scored with his 15th of the season in mid-January.
+McCann eventually tallied his career-high 20th goal of the season in a 6–2 loss to the Toronto Maple Leafs on February 14.
+He scored another goal in his 400th career NHL game on February 21 while also leading the team in shots on goal, shot attempts, and individual shot quality.
+Shortly after this game, however, McCann was placed on injured reserve with an undisclosed upper-body injury.
+At the time of the injury, he had recorded a career-high 21 goals and 12 assists through 48 games.
+McCann missed three games to recover before rejoining the Kraken lineup on March 5 and playing 16:21 minutes of ice time in a 5–2 loss to the Washington Capitals.
+Three days later, McCann became the first player in franchise history to sign a contract extension with the team, signing a five-year contract extension with an average annual value of per year.
+Although the Kraken failed to qualify for the 2022 Stanley Cup playoffs, McCann set career highs by the end of the season, with 27 goals and 23 assists for 50 points.
+After the season, he was awarded one of the Kraken's team awards, the Pete Muldoon Award, for being the team's most valuable player.